 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.

 She’s been featured in PetAware, Dogtime, and ModernDog.

 - Pitsky Puppies – Before You Buy…

-- What Price Are Pitsky Puppies?
+- What is the Price of Pitsky Puppies?

-- Intelligence, Temperament and Personality Traits of the Pitsky
+- Temperament & Intelligence of the Pitsky

 - Things to Know When Owning a Pitsky: